 This island style pork tenderloin is both delicious and easy to make.
 It starts with a spice rub, and is finished with a sweet pineapple glaze baked in the oven.
 Baked Pork Tenderloin is an easy weeknight meal.

 You guys, I love pork tenderloin.
-It is easy to cook.
 It’s moist.
 It is yummy.
 And it is so versatile.
 You can use spices, rubs, and sauces to get almost any flavor you want.
+Enjoy my recipe!

 Lately I have been dying for a vacation.
 I have been on a few work trips recently for blogging conferences and the like, but not a real kick up my feet, drink a fruity drink, and get some sun on my skin vacation.
 So this tenderloin is my way of taking a trip to the islands in my mouth.
 A little vacation from everyday flavors for something exotic and way more fun!

 This Island Style Pork Tenderloin comes together in about 30 minutes, making it a great weeknight meal.
-You can bake up a few potatoes, steam some veggies, and by the time that is all ready to go, so will your pork!
+You can bake up a few potatoes, steam some veggies, and by the time those are all ready to go, so will your pork!

 How do I cook a pork tenderloin in the oven?